Code-Institute-Submissions/molacuizine/README.md

 Signal were also used to permit the creation of a Userprofile model once the user had registered.

+The store model permitted the saving of the store online status which would could be changed accordingly.

 ### Foreign key

 Foreign keys were created for databases which were relationships were required, thus permitting querying objects